-Dubai Culture Strengthens Strategic Partnership With Mohammed Bin Rashid School Of Government
+Dubai Culture Strengthens Strategic Partnership with Mohammed bin Rashid School of Government

 Date

-Dubai, UAE, 13 November 2024: Hala Badri, Director General of Dubai Culture and Arts Authority (Dubai Culture), has visited the Mohammed bin Rashid School of government (MBRSG) to activate channels of mutual communication and exchange expertise in talent development, research, and innovative policymaking.
-This visit aligns with Dubai Culture's commitment to supporting the Dubai Government's principles of enhancing cooperation and coordination among government entities to achieve the emirate's ambitious vision.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 13 November 2024: Hala Badri, Director General of Dubai Culture and Arts Authority (Dubai Culture), has visited the Mohammed bin Rashid School of Government (MBRSG) to activate channels of mutual communication and exchange expertise in talent development, research, and innovative policymaking.
+This visit aligns with Dubai Culture’s commitment to supporting the Dubai Government’s principles of enhancing cooperation and coordination among government entities to achieve the emirate’s ambitious vision.

 During the visit, Hala Badri, accompanied by Dubai Culture representatives, met with HE Dr Ali Al Marri, Executive President of MBRSG.
 They discussed ways to strengthen their partnership to empower future cultural leaders, support creative talent, and enhance skills in line with Dubai’s cultural vision.
 They also explored leveraging MBRSG’s extensive expertise to conduct specialised research and studies in Dubai’s cultural and creative industries.
 The discussions emphasised the importance of adopting policies that foster innovation in the cultural sector and establishing frameworks that reinforce sustainability, inclusivity, and creativity.
 Both parties agreed to form specialised working groups to develop future initiatives and projects to enhance the sector and enrich Dubai’s creative landscape.